Tencent/TurboTransformers/README.md

 3. Tailored to the characteristics of NLP inference tasks.
 Unlike the CV task, the input dimensions of the NLP inference task always change.
 The traditional approach is zero padding or truncation to a fixed length, which introduces additional zero padding computational overhead.
 Besides, some frameworks such as onnxruntime, tensorRT, and torchlib need to preprocess the compuatation-graph according to the input size in advance for the best performance, which is not suitable for NLP tasks with varying sizes.
 TurboTransformers can support variable-length input sequence processing without preprocessing.
 4. A simpler method of use.
 TurboTransformers supports python and C++ interface for calling.
 It can be used as an acceleration plug-in for pytorch.
 In the Transformer task, the end-to-end acceleration effect obtained by adding a few lines of python code.

 TurboTransformers has been applied to multiple online BERT service scenarios in Tencent.
 For example, It brings 1.88x acceleration to the WeChat FAQ service, 2.11x acceleration to the public cloud sentiment analysis service, and 13.6x acceleration to the QQ recommendation system.
+Moreover, it have already been applied to build services such as Chitchating, Searching and Recommandation.

 The following table is a comparison of TurboTransformers and related work.